Lab 99 Web Design

 <li><txp:permlink><txp:title /></txp:permlink></li>

-Place this code inside an article form called, say, ‘list’.
+Place this line of code inside an article form called, say, ‘list’.

 Now insert the following code into the Textpattern page: